 Tony has an extensive involvement in legal education, with a strong focus on advocacy.
-He is an Adjunct Professor at The University of Notre Dame Australia and Murdoch University, where he teaches trial advocacy.
+He is an Adjunct Clinical Professor at Curtin University and Adjunct Professor at The University of Notre Dame Australia and Murdoch University, where he teaches trial advocacy.
 He trained as an instructor with the Australian Advocacy Institute.
 Continuing professional development providers frequently call on him to present at seminars for the legal profession.

 Tony also acts as a mentor to law students, law clerks, junior members of the bar and the wider legal profession and conducts a significant pro bono practice.

 - APPEALS & JUDICIAL REVIEWS